+Walk to the next stop through the charming Passage Mathurin-Cordier, named after a famous theologian, teacher, humanist and Reformer.

+Collège Calvin

-Walk to the next stop through the charming Passage Mathurin-Cordier, named after a famous theologian, teacher. humanist and Reformer.
-Collège Calvin Protestants believed that the faithful should be able to read the Bible in order to form their own opinion.
+Protestants believed that the faithful should be able to read the Bible in order to form their own opinion.
 Education was therefore a central priority.
 As a result, Protestant Genevans had a much higher literacy rate than their Catholic neighbours.

 When the people of Geneva adopted the Reformation, on 21 May 1536, they also decided to build a school, which all children would be required to attend.
 The plan eventuated only in 1559, however, with the founding of the Collège and Académie (the ancestor of the University of Geneva).
-The original building is still in use today as a high school, appropriately named Collège Calvin.
+The original building is still in use today as a high school, appropriately named Collège Calvin since 1969.

 In the 16th century, the Collège welcomed boys from the age of 7.
 The curriculum was essentially literary: subjects included Latin - and later Greek - grammar, logic and rhetoric, followed by the classical authors and Calvin's catechism.
 With ten hours of lessons a day, six days a week, pupils did not have it easy!

-The famous Argentinian author Jorge Luis Borges attended Collège Calvin.
+Henry Dunant, founder of the Red Cross movement and the famous Argentinian author Jorge Luis Borges attended Collège Calvin.
 Today, the high school has more than 800 students.

+Rues Basses and

+place du Molard

-Place du Bourgde-Four Welcome to Geneva's oldest square!
+Place du Bourgde-Four

+Welcome to Geneva's oldest square!

 The Place du Bourg-de-Four is the true heart of the Old Town, the point where all roads to Geneva meet.
 As such, it became an important marketplace from the 11th century onwards.

-Notice how some of the houses bordering the square were raised by a storey, in order to create additional housing for the Protestant refugees who poured in from all over Europe, starting in the 16th century.
-The lively sidewalk café La Clémence is the perfect place to stop and sample a Calvinus, a delicious local craft beer Hôtel-de-Ville The Hôtel-de-Ville, or City Hall, has been the political heart of the city for over 500 years.
+Notice how some of the houses bordering the square were raised by a storey, in order to create additional housing.
+For a long time, this was only justified by the need to house the Protestant refugees who arrived from all over Europe from the 16th century onwards.
+Recent historical studies have shown that most of the extensions built in Geneva at that time were in fact motivated by economic considerations.

+Hôtel de Ville

+The Hôtel de Ville, or City Hall, has been the political heart of the city for over 500 years.

 Its construction spanned almost three centuries and it underwent many changes before reaching its present state.

 In 1526, a new political institution was founded: the Conseil des Deux-Cents, the ancestor of today's Grand Conseil, or cantonal parliament.
 In 1535, the new body banned the Catholic Mass in the city, thus heralding Geneva's transition to the Reformation.

 Notice Geneva's coat of arms above the large door to entrance number 2.
 It combines a crowned eagle, symbol of the Holy Roman Empire, which Geneva belonged to in the 11th century, and a gold key, symbol of the bishop who in 1387 awarded freedoms and franchises to his subjects.